superdesk/web-publisher/docs/contributing/code/bugs.rst

 Reporting a Bug
 ===============

-Whenever you find a bug in Superdesk Web Publisher, we kindly ask you to report it.
+Whenever you find a bug, we kindly ask you to report it.
 It helps us make a better Superdesk Web Publisher.

 .. caution::